MUSIC (MUSC)

 Theory and practice in popular songwriting.
 Music fundamentals, lyric construction, and marketing techniques.
 For students interested in developing their songwriting capabilities for the commercial music industry.
 Total of 54 hours lecture and 18 hours music laboratory.
 This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.

-Study of bass lines in Jazz, Latin, Rock and classical music.
+Study of advanced bass lines in Jazz, Latin, Rock and Classical music and the function of the bass in traditional and contemporary music.
 Seventh and altered chords, pedal tones, and chord progressions.
-Further development of reading skills.
-Emphasis on playing in time.
-Function of bass in traditional and contemporary music.
+Development of reading and technical skills.
+Equipment and on-stage issues.
+Emphasis on playing in time with appropriate stylistic lines .
 Music business considerations.
 Total of 36 hours lecture and 18 hours music laboratory.
 This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.

 Intermediate level guitar techniques in popular styles Melody and chord reading, right and left hand technique, accompaniment patterns, and improvisation.
 Playing solos and rhythm section concepts in duos, trios, and quartets.
 Recommended ability to read melodies and play major and minor chords in first position.
 Total of 36 hours lecture and 18 hours laboratory.
 This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.